Our people – Grocery

 Diversity, equity and inclusion (DEI)

-Our Grocery businesses regularly review and embed practices which build inclusive workplaces, and engage colleagues through training, education, celebrations and events.
+Our Grocery businesses regularly review and embed practices which build inclusive workplaces and engage colleagues through training, education, celebrations and events.

 Grocery Group